MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/self-deploying/self-deploying-deploy-device.md

 - Before starting the Autopilot deployment, you may want to have at least one type of policy and at least one application assigned to the device(s).
 These assignments ensure proper testing of the Autopilot deployment the Device ESP phase.
 It may also prevent possible issues when there are either no policies or no applications assigned to the device.

+- For Windows Autopilot self-deploying mode:

-- Although a user isn't assigned to a device for Windows Autopilot self-deploying mode and user ESP doesn't run until after the Windows Autopilot self-deploying deployment completes and a user signs in, for testing purposes, assigning at least one policy and at least one application to users is still recommended.
+  - Any user assigned to the device is ignored during the Windows Autopilot self-deploying deployment.
+  - User ESP doesn't run until after the Windows Autopilot self-deploying deployment completes and a user signs in.

+  However, for testing purposes, assigning at least one policy and at least one application to users is still recommended.

 - Depending on how the Autopilot profile was configured at the [Create and assign Autopilot profile](self-deploying-autopilot-profile.md) step, the **Keyboard** screen may appear at the start of the deployment.